When should you feed birds?

 Wanneer_vogels_voeren_mobile2

-When is the best time to feed birds?
-By offering suitable food throughout the year, you can help support biodiversity and contribute to the wellbeing of many familiar bird species whose numbers have declined over time, such as the house sparrow.
-Feeding birds isn’t just a winter activity, it can make a difference in every season.
+Feeding birds can make a difference all year round.
+By offering suitable bird food in every season, you help support biodiversity and the wellbeing of familiar garden birds whose numbers have declined over time, such as the house sparrow.
+Feeding birds isn’t just for winter, it plays an important role throughout the year.

 Feeding birds all year round

-During spring and summer, birds face some of their most demanding periods.
-Breeding, nesting and raising young all require huge amounts of energy, while natural food supplies can fluctuate due to weather and habitat loss.
-Reliable feeding helps adult birds stay strong and supports successful nesting.
+Breeding, nesting and raising young require large amounts of energy, while natural food availability can vary due to weather and changes to the landscape.
+Providing appropriate food year-round helps adult birds stay strong and supports successful breeding, while also offering vital energy during colder months.

 Feeding birds: when to offer what